DCW has instilled sense of security among women of Delhi: Kejriwal | Law-Order

 Kejriwal wished everyone on the occasion and also spoke about steps taken by the Delhi government to empower women.

-Appreciating DCW's work, he said the panel has instilled a sense of security among the women of Delhi.

-''The women of Delhi know that if they face any injustice or any untoward incident, they can call 181 (DCW helpline) and they will be provided assistance. ''Every woman knows that they can pick the phone, call 181 and Swati Maliwal (DCW chief) will reach for their assistance,'' he said.
+''But we did not follow that precedent.
+We handpicked the best people for such posts regardless of any bias.
+This is why we made Swati Maliwal the chairperson of DCW.
+Today, DCW stands tall as an exemplary body from which all state commissions take inspiration,'' he said.

+''DCW is so strong as an organisation that every woman who lives in the state feels a sense of security that there is a band of their sisters standing in support at whatever step they take.
+They know that they can call 181 in distress.
+Whatever problem they face, be it an abusive husband, some mishap in the household, any criminal activity, or any other injustice, they just need to call 181, and Swati will be there for them,'' Kejriwal said.

-He called Maliwal ''Delhi's Lady Singham'' who is not scared and has rescued several women and children without thinking about her own safety.
+He called Maliwal ''Delhi's Lady Singham'' who is not afraid and has rescued several women and children without thinking about her own safety.

-''I am not making these claims but an international magazine had recently said this,'' he said.
+''I truly believe that the public sentiment of her being the 'Lady Singham of Delhi' is completely apt.
+We must credit her for her courage.
+How she combats fierce liquor mafia while standing in places the toughest of the men would fear to go,'' he added.

+''Delhi tops the list of CCTV coverage per square mile throughout the globe.
+Such things deter criminal mindset.
+We appointed bus marshals throughout our fleet.
+We hear a lot of stories of how marshals have protected women and children from those causing hurt to them.
+We transformed our education system, now year on year newspapers tell tales of how girls outperform boys in results,'' he said.

-Maliwal said in the last six years, the panel has handled 1,23,000 cases and its helpline received over 15 lakh calls.
+Maliwal said in the last six years, the panel has handled 1,23,000 cases and its helpline (181 helpline) has attended over 15 lakh calls.

+''The Delhi Commission for Women before us had heard only one case in eight years.
+We have created a system with the help of the Delhi government where 181 helplines have 30 vehicles and more than 100 counsellors for deployment.
+Through this system, we have freed many thousands of women and children from the shackles of traffickers,'' she said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)